 4. Adobe Connect

-Connect from Adobe is another major is another great remote conferencing alternative to Zoom.
+Connect from Adobe is another major remote conferencing alternative to Zoom.
 The company suggests that it is the “most flexible, secure, extensible, and feature-rich web conferencing product on the market.”
 And to a greater degree, that is justified by the range of features that it provides.
-The entire experience is claimed to be customizable — to help you personalize and design things like layouts, virtual rooms, etc and also engaging — to give you more control over engagements.
+The entire experience is claimed to be customizable to help you personalize and design things like layouts, virtual rooms, etc., and also engaging to give you more control over engagements.

-Essentially, Adobe Connect offers three different solutions: Learning, Webinar, and Meetings, which cater to different requirements and needs.
-For instance, with Adobe Connect for Learning, you get a virtual classroom that offers training solutions that can be accessed from anywhere, along with content authoring and tracking tools.
-On the other hand, Webinars provides a platform for digital events and announcements to help run and manage large campaigns and events.
-And, Adobe Connect for Meetings gives you the option to share screens and collaborate with teammates from anywhere in the world.
+Essentially, Adobe Connect offers three different solutions: Learning, Webinars, and Meetings, which cater to the diverse set of requirements and needs.
+For instance, with Adobe Connect for Learning, you get a virtual classroom, which offers training solutions that can be accessed from anywhere, along with content authoring and tracking tools.
+On the other hand, Webinars provide a platform for digital events and announcements to help run and manage large campaigns and events.
+And Adobe Connect for Meetings gives you the option to share screens and collaborate with teammates from anywhere in the world.

 Plans: Free (90-day), Meetings ($50/month), Webinar ($130/month), Learning ($370/month)